 Wondering how to find investors for a startup business?
-You’re not alone.
+Follow these five tips:

 Some founders bootstrap their way to unicorn status, but that’s not always possible.
 Most startups need investors — not only for capital that supercharges growth but also for the expertise and industry connections that spur sustainable scaling.